Christiane Zschommler

 Die Wunderbaren Jahre, 2018

-Recently, I discovered notebooks from the early 1980s containing poetry and collections of short stories by East German authors like Reiner Kunze, Peter Huchel, and Sarah Kirsch.
-I could only borrow these works for a limited time and had to copy them by hand, on a typewriter, or on film.
-Such literature was rarely accessible in the East.For this series, I photographed deconstructed text and film rolls, capturing my handwritten copies of forbidden East German authors' works.
+I recently rediscovered notebooks from the early 1980s containing poems and short stories by East German authors such as Reiner Kunze, Peter Huchel and Sarah Kirsch.
+These works were only available to me for a limited time.
+I copied them by hand, photographed them onto film, and a friend typed many of the texts on a typewriter.
+Such literature was rarely accessible in the GDR.

 Mauerkinder